Constitution

 7) Information Rights

-a) Students shall have the right of access to institutional information within this University, except that which is specifically protected by state and federal laws.
+a) Students shall have the right of access to institutional information within the University, except that which is specifically protected by state or federal law.

-b) In conjunction with the appropriate Student Association representatives, the University shall develop, maintain and publish for the students a Student Record Policy consistent with state and federal laws.
+b) In conjunction with appropriate Student Association representatives, the University shall develop, maintain, and publish for students a Student Record Policy consistent with state and federal law.

 8) Participation Rights

-a) Student representatives shall be incorporated in the process of selecting the executive leadership at the University and System level.
+a) Student representatives shall be included in the process of selecting executive leadership at both the University and system levels.

-b) Through committees and procedure, authorized by Student Government policy, students shall have the right to participate and serve in areas and committees of student and campus interest.
+b) Through committees and procedures authorized by Student Government policy, students shall have the right to participate and serve in areas and committees of student and campus interest.

 9) Student Activity Rights